 (e) Pending determination of the complaint, the General Manager may take interim measures to separate the employees concerned if deemed necessary.

-(f) In cases where the Harassment requires the transfer of an employee, it shall be the harasser who is transferred, except that the employee harassed may be transferred with his/her consent.
+(f) In cases where the Harassment requires the transfer of an employee, it shall be the harasser who is transferred, except that the employee harassed may be transferred with the employee's consent.

 22.6 Arbitrator